neuronsimulator/nrn/vector.rst

-        in which the values of vsrcdest on entry to the method are used as source values by the method to compute values which replace the old values in vsrcdest and the original vsrcdest object reference is the return value of the method.
+        in which the values of vsrcdest on entry to the method are used as source values by the method to compute values which replace the old values in vsrcdest.
+The return value is simply an additional reference to the same Vector.

         For example, v1 = v2 + v3 would be written,

         .. code-block::
             none

             v1 = v2.add(v3)

-        However, this results in two, often serious, side effects.
-First, the v2 elements are changed and so the original values are lost.
-Furthermore v1 at the end is a reference to the same Vector object pointed to by v2.
+        However, this results in two, sometimes undesirable, side effects.
+First, the v2 elements are changed so that the original values are lost.
+Furthermore, v1 at the end is a reference to the same Vector object pointed to by v2.
-        That is, if you subsequently change the elements of v2, the elements of v1 will change as well since v1 and v2 are in fact labels for the same object.
+        That is, if you subsequently change the elements of v2, the elements of v1 will change as well since v1 and v2 are in fact both labels for the same object.

-        When these side effects need to be avoided, one uses the Vector.c function which returns a
-        reference to a completely new Vector which is an identical copy. ie.
+        To avoid these side effects, one can use the Vector.c() function which returns a reference to a new h.Vector which is a copy of the original. ie.

         .. code-block::
             none

-            	v1 = v2.c.add(v3)
+            	v1 = v2.c().add(v3)

-        leaves v2 unchanged, and v1 points to a completely new Vector.
+        leaves v2 unchanged, and v1 points to a new h.Vector.
         One can build up elaborate vector expressions in this manner, ie v1 = v2*s2 + v3*s3 + v4*s4 could be written

         .. code-block::
             none

-            	v1 = v2.c.mul(s2).add(v3.c.mul(s3)).add(v4.c.mul(s4))
+            	v1 = v2.c().mul(s2).add(v3.c().mul(s3)).add(v4.c().mul(s4))

-        but if the expressions get too complex it is probably clearer to employ temporary objects to break the process into several separate expressions.
+        If the expressions get too complex it is probably clearer to employ temporary objects to break the process into several separate expressions.

-    HOC examples:
+    Examples:

         .. code-block::
             none

-            objref vec
-            vec = new Vector(20,5)
+            vec = h.Vector(20,5)

         will create a vector with 20 indices, each having the value of 5.

         .. code-block::
-            none

-            objref vec1
+            python

-            vec1 = new Vector()
+            vec1 = h.Vector()

-        will create a vector with 1 index which has value of 0.
-It is seldom necessary to specify a size for a new vector since most operations, if necessary, increase or decrease the number of available elements as needed.
+        will create a vector with 0 size.
+It is seldom necessary to specify a size for a Vector since most operations, if necessary, increase or decrease the number of elements as needed.

-    Python examples:

         .. code-block::
             python

-            from neuron import h
             v = h.Vector([1, 2, 3])

         will create a vector of length 3 whose entries are: 1, 2, and 3.
 The